 Rudd were first found in Ontario in 1990 in the St. Lawrence River.
-Since then the fish has been found in a few scattered locations in the St. Lawrence.
-In 1997 rudd were discovered in western Lake Ontario and eastern Lake Erie.
-Outside its native range, the rudd has also been introduced to more than 20 American states.
+In 1997, Rudd were discovered in western Lake Ontario and eastern Lake Erie.
+Rudd has never been found in an inland lake in Ontario, to date.
+Other than Lake Ontario and Lake Erie, Rudd has also been introduced to more than 20 American states.

 Impacts of Rudd

-- Rudd are able to breed with the native golden shiner, an important baitfish.
-The offspring are hybrids, which could lead to a loss of genetic diversity in the population of golden shiners.
+- Rudd are able to breed with the native Golden Shiner (Notemigonus crysoleucas), an important baitfish.
+The offspring are hybrids and are considered invasive, which could lead to a loss of genetic diversity in the population of Golden Shiners.

-- Young rudd compete with native species for habitat and food, such as algae and small invertebrates.
+- Juvenile Rudd compete with native species for their habitat and food, such as algae and small invertebrates.